Game-Theoretic Multiagent Reinforcement Learning: Networked Multiagent MDPs

-A rapidly growing area in the optimisation domain for addressing decentralised learning for cooperative tasks is the networked multi-agent MDP (M-MDP).
-In the context of M-MDP, agents are considered heterogeneous rather than homogeneous; they have different reward functions but still form a team to maximise the team-average reward $ \mathsf{R}=\frac{1}{N} \sum_{i=1}^{N}R^i(s, \bm{a}, s') $.
-Furthermore, in M-MDP, the centralised controller is assumed to be non-existent; instead, agents can only exchange information with their neighbours in a time-varying communication network defined by $G_t=([N], E_t)$, where $E_t$ represents the set of all communicative links between any two of the $N$ neighbouring agents at time step $t$.
+A rapidly growing area in the optimisation domain for addressing decentralised learning for cooperative tasks is the networked multiagent MDP (networked MDP).
+In the context of networked MDP, agents are considered heterogeneous rather than homogeneous; they have different reward functions but still form a team to maximise the team-average reward $ \mathsf{R}=\frac{1}{N} \sum_{i=1}^{N}R^i(s, \bm{a}, s') $.
+Furthermore, in networked MDP, the centralised controller is assumed to be non-existent; instead, agents can only exchange information with their neighbours in a time-varying communication network defined by $G_t=([N], E_t)$, where $E_t$ represents the set of all communicative links between any two of the $N$ neighbouring agents at time step $t$.
 The states and joint actions are assumed to be globally observable, but each agent's reward is only locally observable to itself.
-Compared to stochastic team games, this setting is believed to be more realistic for real-world applications such as smart grids \citep{dall2013distributed} or transport management \citep{adler2002cooperative}.
+Compared to stochastic team games, this setting is believed to be more realistic for real-world applications and can be scaled up to large-scale systems \cite{qu2020scalable,qu2022scalable,du2022scalable,ma2024efficient,fan2024towards} such as smart grids \cite{dall2013distributed} or transport management \cite{adler2002cooperative}.